View Francesco Sinopoli's Obituary on TheDay.com and share memories

 Groton - Francesco Sinopoli, 88, of Groton passed away Dec.
 31, 2019.
 He was born July 21, 1931.
 Frank is survived by his wife Gloria Sinopoli, of Groton.

-He worked as a barber at Paul and Tiffany Hairstyling Center in Groton for 53 years.
+He worked as a barber at Paul and Tiffany Hairstyling Center in Groton for fifty three years.

 A full obituary will appear in Sunday's edition of The Day.